-The process of removing waste from the public recycling facility is as follows:
+The process of removing waste from the PRF is as follows:

-- the public shall deliver waste to the site and deposit materials in the appropriate bay; - some materials shall be recycled / reused by other site users; - when the landfill operator is removing materials from the public recycling facility for disposal, public access to the area will be prevented; - depending on the volume of waste present, either the waste will be loaded into the trailer by the JCB tele-handler, or the JCB tele-handler will transport the waste directly; and - waste will be taken to the appropriate area of the landfill for disposal or storage.
+- The public shall deliver waste to the site and deposit materials in the appropriate bay; - Some materials shall be recycled / reused by other site users;

+- When the landfill operator is removing materials from the PRF for disposal, public access to the area will be prevented; - Depending on the volume of waste present, either the waste will be loaded into the trailer by the JCB tele-handler, or the JCB tele-handler will transport the waste directly; and - Waste will be taken to the appropriate area of the landfill for disposal or storage.

-Organic (food) waste, and black bag waste (household or commercial), shall be accepted at the public recycling facility on Saturdays and Sundays only.
-A communal 1100 litre lidded bin is located in the PRF for this waste.
-In the event that these materials are deposited at the public recycling facility, the landfill operator shall remove them to the current active landfill cell as soon as possible and no later than the end of each working day.
+Organic (food) waste, and black bag waste (household or commercial), shall be accepted at the PRF.
+A communal 1100 litre wheeled bin is located in the PRF, appropriately labelled for this waste.
+In the event that these materials are deposited at the PRF, the Landfill Manager shall remove them to the current active landfill cell as soon as possible and no later than the end of each working day.